apache/arrow-site/_posts/2019-08-01-r-package-on-cran.md

 ## Feather files

-This release also includes a faster and more robust implementation of the Feather file format, providing `read_feather()` and `write_feather()`.
+This package also includes a faster and more robust implementation of the Feather file format, providing `read_feather()` and `write_feather()`.
 [Feather](https://github.com/wesm/feather) was one of the initial applications of Apache Arrow for Python and R, providing an efficient,